Joanna Lumley: Media work

 Lumley, who has one of the most recognised voices in the UK, has gained prominence as a voice-over artist.
 Users of AOL in the United Kingdom are familiar with Joanna Lumley's voice.
 She recorded the greetings "Welcome", "You have email" and "Goodbye" for that company.

 From 2004 to 2006 she appeared in adverts for insurance brokers Privilege.

 Lumley appeared on the last run of ITV's Parkinson as a guest, on 27 October 2007, discussing the subject of young girls in the UK.
-She was asked to write the introduction to a revised edition in November 2007 of the book called The Magic Key to Charm written by the pioneering female journalist Eileen Ascroft.
+She was asked to write the introduction to a revised edition in November 2007 of the book called The Magic Key to Charm written by the journalist Eileen Ascroft.
 This is a book of tips to women, first written by Ascroft in 1938 about how to be glamorous.
 "I thought it was absolutely enchanting, it's how young women were told how to behave in the old days and I think it might be just coming back for a bit of a revival", she explained in the interview."Because, I have to say I adore our young ones and I think we have got some of the prettiest and loveliest girls in the world but I think sometimes the behaviour gets a bit bad and I think the girls let themselves down.
 They are so pretty and so lovely but they should behave better, I think, then they will be more successful."

 In 1999 she appeared in the Comic Relief Doctor Who parody The Curse of Fatal Death as the final incarnation of the Doctor.
 She also appeared with Jennifer Saunders, Dawn French and Sienna Miller in the French and Saunders pastiche of Mamma Mia for Comic Relief 2009 in which she played the role of Tanya (named Patsy in the spoof).

 In 2004 Lumley appeared as the "Woman with the Sydney Opera House Head" in Dirk Maggs's long-awaited radio adaptation of the third book of the Douglas Adams series The Hitchhiker's Guide to the Galaxy.

 In 2005 she published her autobiography, No Room for Secrets, which was serialised by The Times, for which she was once a regular contributor.

 In September 2008, the BBC aired Joanna Lumley in the Land of the Northern Lights, a documentary about her search to see the Northern Lights in northern Norway.